jjvanzon/Circular-Language-Spec-Plans/done/2008-07-2---assignment-spec-project-summary.md

 - *Sub-Object*

-    - The definition of 'sub-object' does not seem to be right anymore, because the Object Reference article said, that object references are no longer called sub-objects.
+    - The definition of 'sub-object' might not seem to be right anymore, because the Object Reference article said, that object references are no longer called sub-objects.

 #### Other Work